aleshaleksey/fansys23/04-combat.md

 ___
 ### Spells

+Spellcasting is covered in detail in "[Chapter 7: Spells](07-magic-and-spellcasting.md)".
 Spells are a subset of supernatural powers that mortals have learned to channel by following certain procedures.
 Entities that cast spells are referred to here as "**casters**".
 Spells can be either "**local**" or "**global**".
 "Global" spells can be useful, and indeed devastating in combat, but most combat spells are "local".
 "Local" spells have the following properties:

 - They generally take between a couple of seconds to a dozen minutes to cast ("minor action" to "10 minutes"), but generally take a "main action".
 - Their effect is either immediate, or lasts no longer than a few days.
 - Their effect has a range of no more than a mile of a caster.
 - Their effect has a radius of no more than a mile (eg. search spells) or 108ft (eg. explosion magic).
-- They take 1-9 MP dice to cast.
+- They typically take 1-10 MP dice to cast.

-Spells involve a combination of one or more of the following:
+Casting spells involve a combination of one or more of the following components:

   1. **Kinetic Components**: A set of defined, obvious gestures or movements.
-An "immobilised" or "restrained" caster cannot perform these. (conditions that imply "immobilised" fall under this category).
-Spells with kinetic components provoke attacks of opportunity.
+A character that cannot move its body cannot perform these.
+Likewise spells with kinetic components provoke attacks of opportunity.
+Spells with kinetic components tend to have a longer range.
   2. **Incantation components**: A set of defined, well enunciated words or sounds.
-A "[aphonic](10-conditions-types.md#conditions-in-detail)" or "[inaudible](10-conditions-types.md#conditions-in-detail)" caster cannot perform these. (conditions that imply inability to produce defined sound fall under this category).
+A character that cannot clearly enunciate sounds cannot cast spells with incantation components.
+Spells with only incantation components are well suited to close range combat as they do not provoke attacks of opportunity.
   3. **Ritual components**: A ritual is a procedure involving defined movement and positioning of objects or entities, or the creation of defined patterns.
 Disruption of this procedure ruins the ritual.
 Rituals typically apply to global spells.

-Spell ranges are designated as "**close**" or "**ranged**".

-1. A "**close**" spell, like a melee attack must requires direct contact between caster and target.
-Its range is the caster's reach and includes the caster.
-2. A "**ranged**" spell can have a range of 5ft or higher.
-It is designated as eg "ranged[60ft]".
-The base distances are 15ft, 30ft, 60ft, 120ft, 240ft.
-- An entity can only cast ONE spell at a time.
-If it attempts to cast a second, either both spells dissipate, or the casting ends in spectacular failure.
-- Spells can be **counterspelled** and **dispelled**.
-(See "[Spells](07-spells.md#banishing-breaking-counter-spelling-and-dispelling)")
-- Casting spells with kinetic components provokes attacks of opportunity unless the "[mage hunter](06-abilities.md#mage-hunter-i)" boon is involved.
-- Spells with an active effect (eg summoning) and non-instantaneous duration usually require the caster to maintain their existence by "**concentrating**" on them.
-This has the following rules:
-  1. A caster can NEVER concentrate on more than one spell.
-  2. If concentration is broken, the spell dissipates or fails spectacularly.
-  3. An "incapacitated" (or so implied) entity cannot concentrate.
-  4. Concentration can be disrupted by taking damage (Threshold = 12 or 1/2 damage taken, whichever is higher).
-  5. Concentration can be disrupted by violent/vigorous movement (Threshold = 12), violent weather (Threshold = 12) or both (Threshold = 18).
-  6. A caster can "hold" an "instantaneous" spell with a release trigger to trigger the effect within a minute of casting.
-The Threshold=[10+[rounds held]].
-If the trigger is not met the spell dissipates.
-The cost of the spell is paid when the spell is cast (always), not when it is triggered.
+While some combat spells do cause direct damage (usually supernatural in nature), most spells have effects which induce conditions or change the state of the battlefield, hence tipping the balance on the battlefield.

 ___
 ## Rest and Recuperation

-After expending resource or sustaining injury in combat or otherwise, a character requires time of rest and healing to restore their strength.
-A character needs a certain level of comfort to rest effectively.
+After expending resource or sustaining injury in combat or otherwise, a character needs time for recuperation and recovery.
+However, a certain level of comfort is needed to rest effectively.
+One does not simply rest in the middle of a dungeon.
 Furthermore there are three types of rest: Short rest, long rest and full rest.
 Depending on how harsh and "gritty" the game you are in is, the time period that such a rest covers may vary.
 We recommend the "high action" times for most groups.
 "Harsh" rules are recommended for more gritty games, or games where violence is meant as the exception and not the rule.

 ___
 ### Preconditions for resting